-Instructional programs that target the employability of the state's workforce through the following: adult basic education, adult secondary education, vocational-preparatory instruction, instruction for adults with disabilities and English for Speakers of Other Languages (ESOL).
-These programs assist adults to become literate and obtain the knowledge and skills necessary for employment and self-sufficiency and in the completion of a secondary education diploma (Adult High School or GED diploma).
+Instructional programs that target the employability of the State's workforce through the following: adult basic education, adult secondary education, vocational-preparatory instruction, instruction for adults with disabilities and English for Speakers of Other Languages (ESOL).
+These programs assist adults to become literate and obtain the knowledge and skills necessary for employment and self-sufficiency and in the completion of a secondary education diploma (Adult High School or passing the GED[®] test).
 The adult education programs included in this report include the following: